Darkelf2024/Darkelf-Browser/README.md

 - ETag and Cache-Control Manipulation:
 Modifies or disables ETag headers and cache-control mechanisms to prevent tracking via caching techniques.

-- TLS Fingerprinting Protection:
-Alters or hides TLS fingerprinting information (such as supported cipher suites and TLS extensions) to prevent fingerprinting based on SSL/TLS handshakes. - Not Enabled: Needs Configuration on Serverside.

 ## Implementation Details

 - JavaScript Hooks: